Red-eyed dove: Description

-The red-eyed dove's pale bluish gray forehead merges into a darker hue on the crown.
-The neck, breast, and underparts, are dark mauve-pink to wine-red, upperparts are grayish brown, and primaries are black.
+The red-eyed dove's pale bluish grey forehead merges into a darker hue on the crown.
+The neck, breast, and underparts, are dark mauve-pink to wine-red, upperparts are greyish brown, and primaries are black.
 Outer wing-coverts are dark slaty blue.
-Flanks, sides of rump, and underwing-coverts are bluish gray.
-Rectrices are dark gray basally, light brownish gray on the terminal half.
+Flanks, sides of rump, and underwing-coverts are bluish-grey.
+Rectrices are dark grey basally, light brownish grey on the terminal half.
 Neck has a black half-collar.
 Iris varies from yellowish to orange to red or orange-brown.
 Orbital skin is purplish red.
 Bill is black.
 Legs are purplish red.
 Most of the feathers have reddish buff or reddish brown edges and indistinct dark subterminal bars.
 Neck collar is indistinct and restricted to the sides of neck.
 Legs, orbital skin, and iris are dull.
 Sexes are alike.
 Juveniles are duller and browner.
 It is typically 30 cm in length and 162–310 g.
 It is the largest of the "ringneck" species of dove.
 The red-eyed dove in the Ethiopian Highlands are larger than those in West Africa and coastal Kenya.